 * For the purposes of the Chappell Lougee, “sophomore” means that you are enrolled in your 3rd, 4th, or 5th full-time quarter at Stanford at the time of application (Dec 1st deadline).
 If you are a transfer student, you are eligible if you are enrolled in your 1st or 2nd full-time quarter at Stanford by the time of application, AND you have transferred in no more than 60 units, not including AP credit.

 Most info sessions are held in the spring quarter and aimed at first-year students, in order to give them plenty of time to prepare.
 Although the December deadline may feel far away, developing a strong proposal will take a significant amount of time, many conversations with your faculty mentor, and an extensive cycle of reading and writing.

-Our most recent info session was on May 13, 2022 over Zoom.
-You can watch a recording of the session here.
+Our most recent info session was on May 5, 2023.

 Info sessions from previous years

 **Note that while past info sessions can be helpful to give you an idea of student projects, grant policy, stipend amounts, and special requirements may change from year to year.
 Please refer to the current academic year's info sessions and handouts for the most up-to-date information.**